 - Allow Member institutions to publish their own textbooks in disciplines of their choosing.

-A central driver behind this capacity and capability building is the annual grants program which has awarded close to $100,000 to support the development of open textbooks in member institutions.
+A central driver behind this capacity and capability building is the annual grants program, which has awarded over $93,000 to support the development of open textbooks in Member institutions.
 The textbooks cover a diverse range of disciplines, including psychology, law, Indigenous studies, and health – telemedicine, pharmacy, nursing and midwifery.

 Included in

-[Session 7C]: Open Publishing - the Australian ExperienceAuthor KeywordsOpen access publishing, Open educational practices, Open textbooks
+[Session 7C]: Open Publishing - the Australian ExperienceAuthor KeywordsOpen access publishing, Open educational practices, Open textbooks, Grants